 - Pérouges, one of France’s most beautiful villages

-- The Dombes region and the multitude of rain-water pools created in the 15th century.
+- The Dombes region.
+The multitude of rainwater pools dates back to the 15th century.

 - The historic town of Vienne and its impressive Roman remains.